Basic Christian Training

 3. His Old Testament Appearances

-It may surprise you that the Lord Jesus did not first appear in the New Testament.
-His physical presence was known in the Old Testament in theophanies.
-A theophany is the visible appearance of God, often described as “the Angel of the LORD.”
-The actions and messages of the Angel or Messenger of the Lord are clearly that of God and not a created being (Genesis 22:11-18; 32:1-30, cf. Hosea 12:4-5; Exodus 3:2-6.
-See also Mark 12:26; Joshua 5:13-15; Judges 6:11-12; 13:18-22; Daniel 3:24-25).
+You might be surprised to learn that the Lord Jesus did not first appear in the New Testament.
+The term “theophany” is used to describe the visible, physical appearance of God in the Old Testament, and is often referred to as “the Angel of the LORD.”
+The actions and messages of the Angel or Messenger of the Lord clearly represent those of God, not a created being (Genesis 22:11-18; 32:1-30, cf. Hosea 12:4-5; Exodus 3:2-6).
+See also Mark 12:26; Joshua 5:13-15; Judges 6:11-12; 13:18-22; Daniel 3:24-25.

 4. His Fulfillment of Prophecies